galaxyproject/training-material/topics/proteomics/tutorials/metaquantome-data-creation/tutorial.md

 ## *Unipept* for Functional annotation

 Unipept is used to match tryptic peptides and find the taxonomy and Functional annotation of the peptides.
 Unipept is used to match sample tryptic peptides to proteins using a fast-matching algorithm.
-Although Unipept can be accessed and used through the web page, the use of Unipept on galaxy allows the production of output datasets including the peptide information to be used in sequential steps.
+Although Unipept can be accessed and used through the web page, the use of Unipept on Galaxy allows the production of output datasets including the peptide information to be used in sequential steps.
 Unipept requires a list containing the peptide sequences which was generated by Query Tabular.

-> ### {% icon hands_on %} Hands-on:
+> ### {% icon hands_on %} Hands-on: Functional annotation
 >
 > 1. {% tool [Unipept](toolshed.g2.bx.psu.edu/repos/galaxyp/unipept/unipept/4.3.0) %} with the following parameters:
 >    - *"Unipept application"*: `peptinfo: Tryptic peptides and associated EC and GO terms and lowest common ancestor taxonomy`